govindthange/devops/jenkins/scripts/ssh-ansible-test/README.md

 3. In the configuration of the pipeline job, scroll down to the "Pipeline" section and select the "Pipeline script" option.
 You can then enter the pipeline script directly into the text area.

-4. Use the following pipeline script as an example to run the ansible-playbook command inside the Ansible container:
+4. Copy and paste `../scripts/ssh-ansbile-test/ssh-with-credentials.groovy` file content to run the ansible-playbook command inside the Ansible container.

-    ```
-    pipeline {
-        agent any

-        stages {
-            stage('Run Ansible Playbook') {
-                steps {
-                    script {
-                        // SSH into the Ansible container and run ansible-playbook command
-                        sh """
-                            sshpass -p "changeme"  ssh admin@ansible ansible-playbook -i /test/hosts /test/hello-world.yml
-                        """
-                    }
-                }
-            }
-        }
-    }
-    ```

   > Make sure to replace `/test/hosts` with the appropriate path to your Ansible inventory file and playbook.yml with the path to your Ansible playbook.